-U.K. turns to car manufacturers to make ventilators in wartime-like effort
+U.K. asks Rolls-Royce and Jaguar to make ventilators in wartime-like effort

 To make a modern version of a ventilator requires sophisticated electronics.
 “And all the intelligent components are made in Asia, mostly China, which has had its own problems lately,” Hague said.
 And new entrants to the modern ventilator business might need licenses from overseas companies that own the designs and other proprietary intellectual property, he said.

 As a kind of hack, Hague and others are looking at schematic diagrams of ventilators made 50 years ago.
-He said that if hospitals could make do with much more basic device, the kind of electrical, mechanical, pneumatic machines produced in the 1940s, British manufactures might be able to do that rapidly, with parts off the shelf.
+He said that if hospitals could make do with much more basic devices, the kind of electrical, mechanical, pneumatic machines produced in the 1940s, British manufacturers might be able to do that rapidly, with parts off the shelf.

 He warned, “they’d look nothing like the units in use today.”

-Hague said under normal circumstances, it would be “almost ridiculous” to imagine Jaguar or Rolls or his own company turning to ventilators overnight, “but this isn’t normal times.
+Hague said under normal circumstances, it would be “almost ridiculous” to imagine Jaguar or Rolls-Royce or his own company turning to ventilators overnight, “but this isn’t normal times.
 You must think differently.”

 In the United States, GM and Ford are in talks with the government about possibly supporting the production of ventilators and other medical equipment.
 Elon Musk, the founder of the Tesla automotive company, tweeted Thursday, “We will make ventilators if there is a shortage.”
 Many replied that the need was now.